 Operators and their contractors have clear duties under ROGS to make sure that employees who carry out safety critical tasks are suitably competent and fit to do so.
 This includes making sure these employees are not affected by fatigue.

-ROGS requires that no person may place in service or use a vehicle on the mainline railway unless that vehicle has an entity in charge of maintenance (ECM) assigned to it, and that the ECM is registered in the National Vehicle Register (NVR).
-This has to happen before the vehicle is placed in service or used on the network.
-There is also a requirement for the ECM to establish a system of maintenance.
+ROGS Regulation 18A(1) states that no person may place in service or use a vehicle on the mainline railway unless that vehicle has an entity in charge of maintenance (ECM) assigned to it, and that the ECM is registered in the National Vehicle Register (NVR).

 ROGS give us discretion to exclude from the mainline railway requirements certain transport systems.